| Title: | Genetic Algorithm and Particle Swarm Optimization |

 by each other.

-and informed by the j-th particle with probability par[1]
+and is informed by the j-th particle with probability par[1]

-This function returns a list which i-th element is a vector of particles' indexes which inform i-th particle i.e. neighbourhood of the i-th particle.
+This function returns a list whose i-th element is a vector of particle indices that inform the i-th particle, i.e., neighborhood of the i-th particle.

 Maurice Clerc (2012).
 Standard Particle Swarm Optimisation.
-HAL archieve.
+HAL archive.

 Calculates (updates) velocities of the particles.